ODM2/ODM2StreamingDataLoader/Developer_setup.md

 ### Feedback
-Comments and concenrns can be posted on our GitHib page: https://github.com/ODM2/ODM2StreamingDataLoader/issues.
+Comments and concerns can be posted on our GitHib page: https://github.com/ODM2/ODM2StreamingDataLoader/issues.